Burger King: Advertising

 Since its founding in 1954, Burger King has employed varied advertising programs, both successful and unsuccessful.
-During the 1970s, output included its "Hold the pickles, hold the lettuce..." jingle, the inspiration for its current mascot the Burger King, and several well known and parodied slogans such as "Have it your way" and "It takes two hands to handle a Whopper".
+During the 1970s, output included its "Hold the pickles, hold the lettuce..." jingle, the inspiration for its now defunct mascot the Burger King, and several well known and parodied slogans such as "Have it your way" and "It takes two hands to handle a Whopper".

 Burger King introduced the first attack ad in the fast food industry with a pre-teen Sarah Michelle Gellar in 1981.
 The television spot, which claimed BK burgers were larger and better tasting than competitor McDonald's, so enraged executives at McDonald's parent company that they sued all parties involved.
 Starting in the early 1980s and running through approximately 2001, BK engaged a series of ad agencies that produced many unsuccessful slogans and programs, including the "Mister Rodney" commercial featuring a smiling, cardigan-clad Mister Rogers impersonator touting the superiority of Burger King burgers over those of the leading competitor, (which the man himself took issue with) and its biggest advertising flop "Where's Herb?"

 Burger King was a pioneer in the advertising practice known as the "product tie-in", with a successful partnership with George Lucas' Lucasfilm, Ltd., to promote the 1977 film Star Wars in which BK sold a set of beverage glasses featuring the main characters from the movie.
 This promotion was one of the first in the fast food industry and set the pattern that continues to the present.
 BK's early success in the field was overshadowed by a 1982 deal between McDonald's and The Walt Disney Company to promote Disney's animated films beginning in the mid-1980s and running through the early 1990s.
 In 1994, Disney switched from McDonald's to Burger King, signing a 10-movie promotional contract which would include such top 10 films as Disney Animation's Aladdin (1992), Beauty and the Beast (1991), The Lion King (1994), and Pixar's Toy Story (1995).
 Burger King created kids' meal toys to promote the DreamWorks Pictures film Small Soldiers (1998).
 This led to some controversy due to the film being rated PG-13.
 As a result, BK altered the promotional commercials to be directed at an older audience, and included a pamphlet disclaimer with the toys which read, in part; "the movie Small Soldiers may contain material that is inappropriate for younger children."
 A partnership in association with the Pokémon franchise at the height of its popularity in 1999 was tremendously successful for the company, with many locations rapidly selling out of the toys and the replacements.
 In December 1999, two hazardous incidents involving the Pokéball toy, one of which caused the death of a 13-month-old child, led to the toy being recalled.